leonardomrivas44-png/HeavyWeather/Technical.md

    * `EAST:` x = relativeY, y = -relativeX
    * `SOUTH:` x = relativeX, y = relativeY
    * `WEST:` x = -relativeY, y = relativeX

+#### Boss Design:
+* The demon Baal serves as the final roadblock for the demo, utilizing storm and lightning attacks like the player.
+* Baal is given 3 different attacks to represent the floor, lightning 'jabs'